Concept Proposal for

 Highlighting the evolution of transit

-and regional bus service in Central Alberta as well
+and regional bus service in Central Alberta as well as other modes

-be offered from this facility.
+from this facility.

-Children's pavilion &
+Children's discovery pavilion

 collections interpretive exhibits